schellingb/dosbox-pure/README.md

 There is also the core option `Input > Mouse Sensitivity` to increase/decrease mouse movement speed.

 ### Keyboard emulation
-For games that don't have automated controller mappings or are not detected successfully, by default the option `Input > Bind Unused Buttons` will assign all unused buttons on the game pad with some default key.
+For games that don't have automated controller mappings or are not detected successfully the core will map generic keyboard keys to all buttons.
+Use the "Controller Mapper" screen in the start menu or the [On-screen keyboard](#on-screen-keyboard) to freely customize all the mapped buttons.
-If the `Device Type` under the `Controls` screen in the RetroArch menu of any port is set to `Generic Keyboard Bindings` all buttons will be assigned with a keyboard key.
-Additionally it can be set to `Custom Keyboard Bindings` which will allow fully customizable mappings.

 ### Joystick emulation
-There are multiple DOS era joysticks available as mappings under the `Controls` screen in the RetroArch menu.
+There are multiple DOS era joysticks available as mappings under the "Controller Mapper" screen in the start menu.
-`Gravis GamePad (1 D-Pad, 4 Buttons)`, `Basic joystick (2 Axes, 2 Buttons)`,
+`Gravis GamePad (4 Buttons)`, `First 2 Button Joystick` (2 Axes), `Second 2 Button Joystick` (2 Axes),
-`ThrustMaster Flight Stick (3 axes, 4 buttons, 1 hat)` and `Control both DOS joysticks (4 axes, 4 buttons)`.
+`ThrustMaster Flight Stick` (3 axes, 4 buttons, 1 hat) and `Both DOS Joysticks` (4 axes, 4 buttons).
-These can be assigned to any port and the button layout can be remapped as with any other device type.
+These can be assigned to any port and the button layout can be freely remapped.

 ### On-screen keyboard
 ![On-Screen Keyboard](images/onscreenkeyboard.png)